sebastian4/spring-rest-weather-info/README.md

 - to test on the browser go to the urls previously shown.
 - to package the project use mvn package on eclipse, will generate a war file.
 note: when running mvn package, all tests have to pass, so the dev server should be running because one test tests the dev rest server.
+Or run mvn package with the flag -Dmaven.test.skip=true.
 Or the RestWeatherInfoTest unit test can be deleted.
 - war file can be installed on a servlet container like tomcat or jboss, tested on tomcat.

 openweathermap rest api